 The Compensation Committee believes that it is important when making compensation decisions to be informed as to the current practices of comparable public companies with which we may compete for top talent.
 To this end, the Compensation Committee works annually with Meridian to review and amend the list of our peer group companies to be used in connection with assessing compensation practices and pay levels.
 The Compensation Committee believes that the peer and market data provided by Meridian, along with other factors, is an important reference point when setting compensation for our named executive officers because competition for executive management is intense in our industry and the retention of our talented leadership team is critical to our success.
-While compensation relative to peer group companies can vary by executive officer as a result of individual performance, tenure, scope of responsibility and other factors deemed relevant by the Compensation Committee, the Compensation Committee generally targets setting base salary of our executive officers between the 25th and 50th percentiles of our peer group, annual performance-based cash bonuses near the 50th percentile and equity compensation between the 50th and 65th percentiles.
-As a result, the Compensation Committee seeks to align total compensation with executive and corporate performance, such that executive compensation will exceed the median level of our peer group when our company exceeds its performance goals and demonstrates strong stockholder value over time.
+The Compensation Committee generally targets setting our executive officers' annual base salaries near the 50th percentile of our peer group, annual performance-based cash bonuses near the 50th percentile and equity compensation slightly above the 25th percentile, but compensation relative to our peer group companies can and does vary by executive officer as a result of individual performance, tenure, scope of responsibility and other factors deemed relevant by the Compensation Committee.
+The Compensation Committee reviews these criteria collectively but does not assign a weight to any particular criterion when setting compensation levels.
+As a result, the Compensation Committee seeks to align total compensation with executive and corporate performance, such that executive compensation may exceed the median level of our peer group when our company exceeds its performance goals and demonstrates strong stockholder value over time.

-2022 Peer Group
+2023 Peer Group

-In January 2022, Meridian proposed, and the Compensation Committee approved, a group of companies that would be appropriate peers for 2022 compensation decisions, based on the following criteria:
+In November 2022, Meridian proposed, and the Compensation Committee approved, a group of publicly traded companies to serve as a reference point when making 2023 compensation decisions.
+In selecting the peer group, the following criteria were considered:

-- Sector: We generally focused on information technology companies based in the United States; - Revenue: We generally focused on companies with a revenue size within a range of approximately 0.5x to 3x of our revenue for the year ended December 31, 2021 ("2021 Revenue"); - Market Capitalization: We generally focused on companies with market capitalization within a range of approximately 0.5x to 4x of our market capitalization as of December 31, 2021.
+- Sector: We generally focused on e-commerce, cloud software and additive manufacturing companies; - Revenue: We generally focused on companies with a revenue size within a range of approximately 0.33x to 3x of our revenue; - Market Capitalization: We generally focused on companies with market capitalization within a range of approximately 0.33x to 3x of our market capitalization, with limited exceptions for strong performers the Compensation Committee viewed as key competitors; - Other Considerations: We gave preference to high-growth companies with which we compete in the sale of products and services and for executive talent and investor capital.